Updated on August 12, 2025

 - Challenges: Legal disputes over inherited property or sudden policy changes can create complications.

-Provoking question: Could OCI complicate your tax status in India?
+Provoking question: Could an OCI Card complicate your tax status in India?

 Possibly.
 Consult a tax advisor to understand residency rules.